Hekstra-Lab/laue-index-assigner/INSTRUCTIONS.md

  - Launch your jobs by running the `pipeline_launch.sh` script (presumably via SBATCH)

 ### Using `precognition` for integration
+**Note:** precog integration is fairly slow, and best wrapped into an sbatch script.
+Once could certainly imagine wrapping it into the above `pipeline_with_variables.sh` script if desired.
 In the `precog_files` directory, there is a script called `dials2precog.py`.
 This script can be used as follows:

 ```bash